 Today, the Senate passed critical legislation (S.4110-A) that will provide an additional 13 weeks of extended benefits to nearly 120,000 currently unemployed New Yorkers.
 This legislation comes at a time when our economy is struggling, as Senate Majority Leader Malcolm A. Smith and his colleagues are working to turn the economy around and help people find new, fair paying jobs.

-Presently, unemployment benefits for approximately 56,000 jobless New York residents are set to expire starting this week and nearly 5,000 people will lose benefits every week over the next 2-3 months.
+Presently, unemployment benefits for approximately 56,000 jobless New York residents are set to expire starting this week; nearly 5,000 people will lose benefits every week over the next 2-3 months.

-New York will receive more than $645 million through the American Recovery and Reinvestment Act of 2009 to extend unemployment benefits for an additional 13 weeks to those currently unemployed.
-Additionally, federal stimulus dollars will also stabilize New York’s Unemployment Insurance Trust Fund, which pays out all benefits for unemployed workers.
+New York will receive more than $645 million through the American Recovery and Reinvestment Act of 2009, funding that will be used to extend unemployment benefits for an additional 13 weeks to those currently unemployed.
+Additionally, Federal Stimulus dollars will also stabilize New York’s Unemployment Insurance Trust Fund, which pays out all benefits for unemployed workers.

 Because of the rising unemployment rates, with more than 160,000 jobs lost in the last year alone, that fund has been running in deficit since January of this year.

 “During these difficult economic times, working families are struggling to make ends meet,” stated Senator Andrea Stewart-Cousins (D-Yonkers) .
 “For the unemployed, the struggle is even greater, therefore, I was pleased to vote in favor of this important bill that will help so many of New York’s families.”

 “Extending unemployment benefits provides a critical life-line to workers and families fighting to survive this economic crisis,” said Senator Brian X. Foley (D–Blue Point).
 “Supporting recently unemployed individuals during a very challenging period is not only the right thing to do, it also helps stabilize our economy,” said Foley, who serves on the Senate Economic Development Committee.